-- any interior work; - repair to roof, eavestroughs, chimneys; re-roofing using appropriate material listed in Section 9.8; - caulking, window repair, weatherstripping, installation/removal of existing storm doors and windows; - minor installations, including, lighting and flagpoles; - fencing, patios, small satellite dishes, garden and tool sheds, gazebos, dog houses and other small outbuildings that do not require a Building Permit and are not visible from the public domain; - all planting, and removal of vegetation.
-Note that removal of trees of 200mm diameter or larger are regulated by the Private Property Tree Protection Bylaw No. 185-2007. - Extension of residential parking pads other than in front or side yards. - Ramps and railings to facilitate accessibility and gates installed for child safety provided they are not visible from the public domain. - Temporary installations, such as basketball nets, planters, statues, seasonal decorations. - Repair of utilities and public works.
+- any interior work; - repair to roof, eavestroughs, chimneys; re-roofing using appropriate material listed in Section 9.8; - caulking, window repair, weatherstripping, installation of existing storm doors and windows; - minor installations, including, lighting and flagpoles; - fencing, patios, small satellite dishes, garden and tool sheds, gazebos, dog houses and other small outbuildings that do not require a Building Permit and are not visible from the public domain; - planting, and removal of trees smaller than 200mm caliper, and any other vegetation on private property. - Extension of residential parking pads other than in front or flankage yards. - Ramps and railings to facilitate accessibility and gates installed for child safety provided they are not visible from the public domain. - Temporary installations, such as basketball nets, planters, statues, seasonal decorations. - · Repair of utilities and public works.

-Before performing such projects, you require a Heritage Clearance Approval from Cultural Services, to confirm that the work is in an exempted class.
+Before performing such projects, you require a Heritage Permit Clearance Letter from Cultural Services, to confirm that the work is in an exempted class.